 This commitment includes providing up-to-date safety information in product labeling directed to healthcare professionals and patients.
 In addition, Biogen Idec may provide information about the safety of our therapies through other communications, such as letters to healthcare professionals, as appropriate.
 We also review all our promotional materials to ensure that they include accurate information on products’ risks and benefits.

-We ongoingly collect information regarding adverse reactions from physicians who prescribe and patients who use our therapies.
+We collect information on an ongoing basis regarding adverse reactions from physicians who prescribe and patients who use our therapies.
 Additionally, in some instances, we conduct post-marketing studies to evaluate therapies’ long-term effects.

 We take safety issues seriously.
 When a safety issue or adverse event is identified, we seek information to understand and report our findings to applicable regulatory agencies.
 We also communicate any safety issues to healthcare professionals and patients by updating the product labeling and providing other communications, as necessary.
 We may further evaluate the risks through additional studies, as needed.